 In addition to easy-to-use investing features, Robinhood also offers a robust learning library with in-depth material on investing basics.
 Plus, they have a “Snacks” section that updates you on the latest financial news.

 Acorns is a little like Oportun, only with an investing component and a more robust interface.
 Like Betterment, it asks you questions about your goals and risk tolerance.
 It then recommends one of five diversified portfolios of low-cost ETFs.

 Acorns makes it easy to start investing (even if you know nothing) and provides helpful tools to help you save more automatically.
 In under 3 minutes, start investing spare change, saving for retirement, earning more, spending smarter, and more.

 - Easy-to-use savings features

 - Flat monthly fee more expensive for smaller accounts

 Acorns allows you to fund your account in a few different ways.
 You can just set up regular (weekly, monthly, whatever you want) deposits from your bank account.
 Or, you can turn on their “round up” feature, which looks at your credit cards and bank accounts and “rounds up” purchases to the next dollar and funnels the difference into your investments.
 This is called spare-change investing.

 It’s another nice way to dip your toe into the investing pool.
 Plus, it allows you to build wealth without feeling like you’re depriving yourself.

-Acorns costs as little as $1 a month, $3 a month, or $5 a month, depending on your selected plan.
+Acorns costs as little as $3 a month and can range up to $9 a month, depending on your selected plan.

 It’s important to think about your net worth if you ever want to go far (or anywhere, really) in the financial world, but it doesn’t to be such a headache.